CSCI-3349-S25/lab3/README.md

 # Lab 3: Building your own n-gram model

-In this lab, you'll building your own n-gram model which you can use to generate text and to evaluate the probability of a text.
+In this lab, you'll be building your own n-gram model which you will use to generate text and to evaluate the probability of a text.

-The lab will be entirely contained within a [Colab notebook](https://colab.research.google.com/drive/1WGYCkZ_6kwDLtNs6eXBriDEjSJi4v5vu?usp=sharing).

 ### Overview
 1. Clone the lab repo down to your own machine.
 [Here's a link to detailed directions for doing this with GitHub Desktop and with git from the command line](https://github.com/CSCI-3349-S25/git-instructions).